• Home

 Bob’s Red Mill Unsweetened Unsulphured Flaked Coconut

-It provides dietary fiber to help make the digestive system work more effectively.
+Coconut flakes provide dietary fiber to help make the digestive system work more effectively.
 Coconut flakes can be used in a variety of ways.

 In salads, baking biscuits, muffins and cookies, homemade granola and added to smoothies.
 You can also consume it raw as a snack or lightly toasted.

 I recommend Bob’s Red Mill Unsweetened Unsulphured Flaked Coconut.
 If you’re inclined, you can also make your own coconut flakes.
-Here’s a simple tutorial video for this below:-

-Coconut Vinegar
+3. Coconut Vinegar

 coconut-secret-coconut-vinegar